 - In patients with impaired consciousness, confusion, focal neurology or signs of possible raised intracranial pressure, that cannot be otherwise explained, urgent neuroimaging is mandatory.

-- CT scan of the head is good for detecting acute SDH and mandatory in children with significant head injury.
+- CT scan of the head is good for detecting acute SDH and is mandatory in children with significant head injury.

 - Subacute SDH may be more difficult to detect, so CT with contrast or MRI is preferred.